cloudposse-terraform-components/aws-eks-karpenter-node-pool/README.md

 This component deploys [Karpenter NodePools](https://karpenter.sh/docs/concepts/nodepools/) to an EKS cluster.

-Karpenter is still rapidly evolving.
+Karpenter is still in v0 and rapidly evolving.
 At this time, this component only supports a subset of the features available in Karpenter.
 Support could be added for additional features as needed.

 Not supported:

 - Elements of NodePool:
   - [`template.spec.kubelet`](https://karpenter.sh/docs/concepts/nodepools/#spectemplatespeckubelet)
+  - [`limits`](https://karpenter.sh/docs/concepts/nodepools/#limits) currently only supports `cpu` and `memory`.
+Other limits such as `nvidia.com/gpu` are not supported.
 - Elements of NodeClass:
   - `subnetSelectorTerms`.
 This component only supports selecting all public or all private subnets of the referenced EKS cluster.